sigp/public-audits/README.md

 It is our understanding that the discrepancies between the whitepaper and the current smart contract functionality have been clearly communicated by Havven to the wider community.
 Instead, the current implementation is a step towards a final implementation that is detailed in the whitepaper.

 ## Contract Overview

 There are four main Solidity files, named `Court.sol`, `EtherNomin.sol`, `HavvenEscrow.sol` and `Havven.sol`, each of which possesses its own distinct logic.
-These four files define four primary Solidity `contracts`:
+These four files define four primary Solidity contracts:

-- The `Court` contract, which dictates a voting mechanism whereby participants of the system may vote to confiscate `havvens` from bad-actors.
+- The `Court` contract, which dictates a voting mechanism whereby participants of the system may vote to confiscate `nomins` from bad-actors.
 We understand this is primarily intended to prevent token wrapping contracts, as discussed in the whitepaper.
 - The `EtherNomin` contract, which specifies the `nomin` tokens, their creation